dakindre/NYC-Taxi-Data-Analysis/README.md

 # NYC-Taxi-Data-Analysis
-Analysis of NYC Green Taxi and Meteorological Data Analysis to find correlation between percipitation and ride volume
+Analysis of NYC Green Taxi and Meteorological Data Analysis to find correlation between precipitation and ride volume

 The analysis is broken out by overall correlation and seasonal